yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Bitcask (the default storage engine in Riak) does it like that.
 The only requirement it has is that all the keys fit in the available RAM.
 Values can use more space than there is available in memory, since they can be loaded from disk.

 A storage engine like Bitcask is well suited to situations where the value for each key is updated frequently.
-There are a lot of writes, but there are too many distinct keys, you have a large number of writes per key, but it's feasible to keep all keys in memory.
+There are a lot of writes, but there are not too many distinct keys, you have a large number of writes per key, but it's feasible to keep all keys in memory.

 As we only ever append to a file, so how do we avoid eventually running out of disk space? **A good solution is to break the log into segments of certain size by closing the segment file when it reaches a certain size, and making subsequent writes to a new segment file.
 We can then perform _compaction_ on these segments.** Compaction means throwing away duplicate keys in the log, and keeping only the most recent update for each key.

-We can also merge several segments together at the sae time as performing the compaction.
+We can also merge several segments together at the same time as performing the compaction.
 Segments are never modified after they have been written, so the merged segment is written to a new file.
 Merging and compaction of frozen segments can be done in a background thread.
 After the merging process is complete, we switch read requests to use the new merged segment instead of the old segments, and the old segment files can simply be deleted.

 Each segment now has its own in-memory hash table, mapping keys to file offsets.
 In order to find a value for a key, we first check the most recent segment hash map; if the key is not present we check the second-most recent segment and so on.
 The merging process keeps the number of segments small, so lookups don't need to check many hash maps.

 Some issues that are important in a real implementation:

-* File format.
+- File format.
 It is simpler to use binary format.
-* Deleting records.
+- Deleting records.
 Append special deletion record to the data file (_tombstone_) that tells the merging process to discard previous values.
-* Crash recovery.
+- Crash recovery.
 If restarted, the in-memory hash maps are lost.
 You can recover from reading each segment but that would take long time.
 Bitcask speeds up recovery by storing a snapshot of each segment hash map on disk.
-* Partially written records.
+- Partially written records.
 The database may crash at any time.
 Bitcask includes checksums allowing corrupted parts of the log to be detected and ignored.
-* Concurrency control.
+- Concurrency control.
 As writes are appended to the log in a strictly sequential order, a common implementation is to have a single writer thread.
 Segments are immutable, so they can be read concurrently by multiple threads.

 Append-only design turns out to be good for several reasons:

-* Appending and segment merging are sequential write operations, much faster than random writes, especially on magnetic spinning-disks.
+- Appending and segment merging are sequential write operations, much faster than random writes, especially on magnetic spinning-disks.
-* Concurrency and crash recovery are much simpler.
+- Concurrency and crash recovery are much simpler.
-* Merging old segments avoids files getting fragmented over time.
+- Merging old segments avoids files getting fragmented over time.

 Hash table has its limitations too:

-* The hash table must fit in memory.
+- The hash table must fit in memory.
 It is difficult to make an on-disk hash map perform well.
-* Range queries are not efficient.
+- Range queries are not efficient.

 #### SSTables and LSM-Trees

 We introduce a new requirement to segment files: we require that the sequence of key-value pairs is _sorted by key_.

 We call this _Sorted String Table_, or _SSTable_.
 We require that each key only appears once within each merged segment file (compaction already ensures that).
 SSTables have few big advantages over log segments with hash indexes

 1. **Merging segments is simple and efficient** (we can use algorithms like _mergesort_).
 When multiple segments contain the same key, we can keep the value from the most recent segment and discard the values in older segments.
 2. **You no longer need to keep an index of all the keys in memory.** For a key like `handiwork`, when you know the offsets for the keys `handback` and `handsome`, you know `handiwork` must appear between those two.
 You can jump to the offset for `handback` and scan from there until you find `handiwork`, if not, the key is not present.
 You still need an in-memory index to tell you the offsets for some of the keys.
 One key for every few kilobytes of segment file is sufficient.
 3. Since read requests need to scan over several key-value pairs in the requested range anyway, **it is possible to group those records into a block and compress it** before writing it to disk.

 How do we get the data sorted in the first place?
 With red-black trees or AVL trees, you can insert keys in any order and read them back in sorted order.

-* When a write comes in, add it to an in-memory balanced tree structure (_memtable_).
+- When a write comes in, add it to an in-memory balanced tree structure (_memtable_).
-* When the memtable gets bigger than some threshold (megabytes), write it out to disk as an SSTable file.
+- When the memtable gets bigger than some threshold (megabytes), write it out to disk as an SSTable file.
 Writes can continue to a new memtable instance.
-* On a read request, try to find the key in the memtable, then in the most recent on-disk segment, then in the next-older segment, etc.
+- On a read request, try to find the key in the memtable, then in the most recent on-disk segment, then in the next-older segment, etc.
-* From time to time, run merging and compaction in the background to discard overwritten and deleted values.
+- From time to time, run merging and compaction in the background to discard overwritten and deleted values.

 If the database crashes, the most recent writes are lost.
 We can keep a separate log on disk to which every write is immediately appended.
 That log is not in sorted order, but that doesn't matter, because its only purpose is to restore the memtable after crash.
 Every time the memtable is written out to an SSTable, the log can be discarded.